peterkia/eurekaclinical-user-service/README.md

 ## `/api/protected/oauthproviders`

 ## `/api/protected/logintypes`
-A read-only endpoint for retrieving information about available login types, which controls whether the user 1) authenticates using Eureka!
-Clinical's built-in login screen or 2) authenticates with a trusted third party provider like an OAuth provider.
+A read-only endpoint for retrieving information about available login types, which include 1) authenticating using Eureka!
+Clinical's built-in login screen or 2) authenticating with a trusted third party provider like an OAuth provider.

 ### Role-based authorization
 None

 ### LoginType object
 Properties:
-* id: unique number identifying the object.
+* `id`: unique number identifying the object.
-* name: unique string containing the login type's name.
+* `name`: unique string containing the login type's name.
 Allowed values are
-  * INTERNAL: Uses Eureka!
+  * `INTERNAL`: Authentication using Eureka!
 Clinical's built-in login screen.
-  * PROVIDER: Delegates to an external provider for login.
+  * `PROVIDER`: Authentication using an external provider for login.
-* description: string containing the login type's description.
+* `description`: string containing the login type's description.

 ### Calls
 #### `/api/protected/logintypes`